 When you're ready to serve it again, microwave single servings for 30 seconds to a minute.
 Or don't - it's great cold as well!

-I hope you love this simple dessert, friends!
+I hope you love this simple dump cake, friends!
 If you try this recipe out, I'd love for you to rate 🌟 and review 💬 the recipe in the comments below.
 And follow along for the latest recipes from the blog!

 Lemon Dump Cake